Addressing Disparities in Heart Failure Admissions

 Does this affect the care of patients who aren’t Black or Latinx?

 No. The pilot program is not designed to create better or preferential care for some patients over others, but rather to address the inequities in care that have been identified.
+It is important to note that all patients with severe or complex cardiac problems are already triaged to the cardiology service, restricting the possibility that such a program will limit beds for severely ill cardiac patients.
 The pilot program aims to identify opportunities to improve access for patients who have historically not had access to specialized cardiology care due to longstanding racial health care inequities.
 The Brigham is committed to ensuring that all patients receive safe, compassionate, and high-quality care.
 Additionally, the Brigham is committed to eliminating any instances in which people are excluded because of race, color, national origin, citizenship, alienage, religion, creed, sex, sexual orientation, gender identity, age, or disability.

 Why does it matter which service a patient gets admitted to?